tomchor/pymicra/README.md

 A small list of things this package is designed to do:

   - Automatically read and understand micrometeorological data in virtually any column-separated ASCII format (thanks to pandas).
-  - Interpolate and detrend data in the most common ways (block averages, moving averages and linear detrending).
   - Automatically rotate the coordinates given wind data, so that the v and w averages are null.
+  - Interpolate and detrend data in the most common ways (block averages, moving averages and polynominal detrending).
-  - Calculate fluxes
+  - Calculate fluxes and characteristic scales